ire123/sql-hw1/README.md

 Describe how you would do data reformatting

-	This question refers to formatting functions which use templates for specific formats such as  date and time,  char to int.
-	Example:  SELECT to_char("date", 'DD/MM/YYYY') FROM mytable;
+	This question refers to formatting functions which use templates for specific formats such as  date and time,  char to int.   xample:  SELECT to_char("date", 'DD/MM/YYYY') FROM mytable;

 When would you use a with clause?

     With clause is used in complex queries to create table expressions.
     Common table expressions are just temporary tables created within a larger query to make it easier to get the results needed.
 	In example regional_sales and top_regions are both table expressions that contain intermediate values needed  for thefinal result.
 	WITH regional_sales AS (
 	        SELECT region, SUM(amount) AS total_sales
 	        FROM orders